 Satellites may have active or passive sensors.
 Passive sensors use reflected sunlight to record objects on the ground.
 Active sensors record signals reflected directly by the Earth’s surface.

 Satellites send digital image data in several spectral bands to receiving stations on earth.
 These systems use multi-spectral scanners to collect data.

 The B.C.
-Government’s digital imagery warehouse has several series of images in its inventory, including those taken by Canadian satellites RADARSAT-1 and RADARSAT-2.
+Government’s digital imagery warehouse has several series of images in its inventory, including Spot-5 and Spot-6, IKONOS, Landsat 5, 7, and 8 and those taken by Canadian satellites RADARSAT-1 and RADARSAT-2.

-Product specifications vary by year and satellite type.
-Metadata supplied with the search results will provide further details.
-Image specifications are determined by the imagery suppliers.
+Imagery specifications vary by year and satellite type and are determined by the imagery suppliers.

-Some satellite images, such as those taken by SPOT-5, require a special license to view.
+Most satellite images require a special license to view.
 These licenses must be obtained from the image providers.
-The Province of B.C. maintains an inventory of these specialized images for various programs that are doing work related to geological or environmental study.
+The Province of B.C. maintains an inventory of these specialized images for various internal government programs doing work related to geological or environmental study.

 To inquire about satellite imagery please contact GeoBCInfo@gov.bc.ca